 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Hangzhou air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Hangzhou is currently 5.8 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Moderate 55 US AQI

 Moderate 86 US AQI

 |Saturday, Oct 1|